Constructing the drain outlet

 It is expected that our works will take approximately 12 months to upgrade the Shakespeare Grove Drain outlet and construct and install the new view platform.

 The following upcoming works will be completed over six stages.

-Work is underway to set up the main work site for the project.
-These activities commenced in mid-February and are expected to take four to six weeks.
-You will notice:
+Work is completed to set up the main work site for the project.
+These activities commenced in mid-February and involved:

 - Mobilisation of machines and equipment such as large cranes and digging equipment